-Step by Step Guide to Create Business Email using ZohoMail:
+Step by Step Guide to Create Business Email using Zoho Mail:

-The signup and set process is easy and it took me only 7 minutes to complete all the steps.
+The signup and set process are easy and it took me only 7 minutes to complete all the steps.
 To get started, go to their free mail signup page here and enter your domain email address.

 Click on Add domain and on next page, fill up the sign-up form.
 You can add any email address (For example here I added “admin”), you can use your name or anything else.
 You can always add 9 more email accounts in the free plan.

-Verifying Domain ownership on ZohoMail:
+Verifying Domain ownership on Zoho Mail:

 Click on “Proceed to verify domain ownership” and you will be taken to the page to verify domain ownership.
 They have three options for now “CNAME, TXT and HTML file upload“.
 HTML method is the simplest as you just need to download and upload a file to your root-server.
-More over, HTML verification is the fastest.
+Moreover, HTML verification is the fastest.

-In this case my above site is hosted on Hostgator, so I will simple login to my Hostgator cPanel, click on MX entry under mail section and select domain name on the next page.
+In this case, my above site is hosted on Hostgator, so I will simply login to my Hostgator cPanel, click on MX entry under the mail section, and select the domain name on the next page.
 Now all you need to do is to add the MX record shown on the Zoho domain email configuration page.

-By the end you will be in your dashboard which you can access anytime here.
-Zoho offers great solution in their dashboard for business emails including branding, domain aliases, spam filter and many more.
+By the end, you will be in your dashboard, which you can access anytime here.
+Zoho offers a great solution in their dashboard for business emails, including branding, domain aliases, spam filter, and many more.